kminuki/zraid-asplos25-ae/README.md

 ### Kernel boot parameters
 To optimize performance, kernel boot parameters can be modified in `/etc/default/grub`.
 On our test machine, the `GRUB_CMDLINE_LINUX` parameters listed below are already set.
 You only need to comment/uncomment the relevant lines as required.
 Please avoid altering any other parameters, as improper modifications may cause the system to fail to boot.

-For experiments on a native machine (Figures 7-11):
+For experiments on a native machine (Figures 7-11, claims):
 `GRUB_CMDLINE_LINUX="quite splash intel_pstate=disable intel_iommu=off intel_idle.max_cstate=0" # ASPLOS submit`

 For experiments on QEMU (Table 1) with IOMMU enabled: